 Swedese also presented Ivy by Thomas Bernstrand, a deceptively simple bookshelf.
 Stack the units on top of each other, as usual, or arrange them at angles to add some interest in a plain space.
 Ivy was awarded the Form +1 award for best product.
 Further Bernstrand designs were on show at Muuto, Nola, Materia and Horreds.
 Busy boy!

 Also ticking the busy box were Form Us With Love, who went for the "keep 'em wanting more" approach by staging a show in a top secret location (an old church in central Stockholm).
-Showcasing some of their new designs for manufacturers as diverse as Träullit and Santa & Cole,
+Showcasing some of their new designs for manufacturers as diverse as Träullit and Santa & Cole, their party proved the big draw of the week.

 Within the walls of the main fair, new FUWL pieces were shown by Mitab.
 Highway easy chair and table were launched to compliment the existing Highway family.
 Mitab also showed the Stereo sofa system by Joel Karlsson, designer of the Butler family of lights for Ӧrsjӧ.